 AK: Yeah, it was a very conscious decision to put the songs on the album that we did and to have it sound the way it does.
 Before the record, we released two EPs and have had an album's worth of songs for quite a long time, but we are kind of old school and cling on to the concept of an album.
 The way I look at that is you can have an album's worth of songs, but you don't necessarily have an 'Album' as such.

-You can have a bit of a hit parade, and front load your album with a load of hits, and then you can stick an amount of filler on there.
+You can have a bit of a hit parade and front load your album with a load of hits, and then you can stick an amount of filler on there.
 We wanted it to be a journey where you start at the beginning and listen to it all the way through, and it's a linear experience.
-It took a while to write those songs; we didn't think to ourselves, "Right we want to write an opening song, and now we want to write a song that will go fourth on the album."
+It took a while to write those songs; we didn't think to ourselves, "Right, we want to write an opening song, and now we want to write a song that will go forth on the album."

 As a band, you are intuitive in the sense that you kind of know when you have written your album.
 Once we had released the two EPs, it was very much, "Right, let's get cracking on an album."
 And you do start to expand your sound a bit, and you do kind of know what your winning formula is and what songs have gone down well in the past.
 Even still, it has to work in the context of an album.
-There were a couple of songs that we demoed that didn't make it onto the record because they just weren't quite right for the album at that time.
+We demoed a couple of songs that didn't make it onto the record because they just weren't quite right for the album at that time.

 We were always single-minded in the sense that we will release it when it's ready to be released.
 You only get your debut album once.
 So you may all make sure that you are all absolutely one hundred per cent happy with the tracklisting and the vibe of the record, the production and the artwork.
 Everything had to be right, and it just so happens now is the right time for it.